yoyoberenguer/PEL/README.md

 PEL was originally written in python then ported into CYTHON and C programming language to increase overall performances to allow real time rendering.

-Most of PEL algorithms are iterating over all the surface’s pixels to apply transformations and (raster type images).
+Most of PEL algorithms are iterating over all the surface’s pixels to apply transformations (raster type images).
 As a result, processing large image sizes will have a significant impact on the total processing time.

 You can boost the overall performances by setting a variable to use multiprocessing before compiling